- Mental health is a force we need to understand

 When you connect you break barriers

 Because I felt uneasy until I exercised each day, my priority was to exercise.
 The need to get rid of that panicky feeling pushed me over any obstacle that sat between me and my goals.
 (Fear not!
-Learning to channel OCD properly can help you accomplish quite a bit.)
+Learning to channel OCD properly can help you accomplish amazing things!)

 To make matters worse, I had no idea I was over-exercising.